Pennsylvania Fly Fishing 3 min read

 Pennsylvania boasts 56 limestone streams, so why should you choose Monocacy Creek?

-For starters, Monocacy Creek has an excellent population of brown trout, and even features a section that is classified as Class A Wild Trout Waters by the Pennsylvania Fish and Boat Commission.
+For starters, Monocacy Creek has an excellent population of brown trout and even features a section classified as Class A Wild Trout Waters by the Pennsylvania Fish and Boat Commission.

-Despite the fact that Monocacy Creek flows through highly developed areas, it is still situated in picturesque scenery that will make your jaw drop.
+Even though Monocacy Creek flows through highly developed areas, it is still in picturesque scenery that will make your jaw drop.

 Additionally, the Creek has an impressive insect hatch and easy access.
 What more could you ask for?